thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 Note: only 8 of the 24 channels are depicted here.

 ## Results
-The classification task was solved across a split of subjects with clear evidence of generalization.
+The classification task was solved (>99% accuracy) across a split of subjects with clear evidence of generalization.
 A model was trained on eight subjects and generalized almost perfectly to three novel subjects.
 In other words, the best possible outcome was achieved.
-Validation accuracy observed stable dynamics and attenuated at roughly 50,000 steps:
+Validation accuracy observed stable dynamics and efficient convergence:

 > ![](images/balanced_val_accuracy_small.png)
-***Validation accuracy by step.***
+***Validation accuracy by step.
+Converges to >99% at roughly 60,000 steps.***

 For reference, here is the training accuracy and loss, respectively:

 > ![](images/balanced_train_accuracy_small.png)
-***Training accuracy by step***
+***Training accuracy by step, with aggressive smoothing applied.***

 > ![](images/balanced_train_loss.png)
-***Training loss by step***
+***Training loss by step, with aggressive smoothing applied.***

 This performance was achieved by training a 4.4 million parameter ResNet-style architecture for about three hours on a single 1080 Ti.